MicrosoftDocs/sql-docs/docs/big-data-cluster/deployment-upgrade.md

 Edit the following fields:

    **controllerUpgradeTimeoutInMinutes** Designates the number of minutes to wait for the controller or controller db to finish upgrading.
 Default is 5.
 Update to at least 20.
-   **totalUpgradeTimeoutInMinutes**: Designates the combines amount of time for both the controller and controller db to finish upgrading (controller + controllerdb upgrade).Default is 10.
+   **totalUpgradeTimeoutInMinutes**: Designates the combined amount of time for both the controller and controller db to finish upgrading (controller + controller db upgrade).Default is 10.
 Update to at least 40.
    **componentUpgradeTimeoutInMinutes**: Designates the amount of time that each subsequent phase of the upgrade has to complete.
 Default is 30.
 Update to 45.

 Save and exit.